corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 The definitions of our lastfirst and firstlast procedures are analogous to those of maxmin and minmax, substituting ranks in the role of distances.
 In this way, lastfirst is an alternative to maxmin that is adaptive to the local density of the data, similar to the use of fixed quantiles in place of fixed-length intervals.
 The maxmin and lastfirst procedures implicitly construct a minimal cover whose sets are centered at the selected landmarks, and the fixed-radius balls of maxmin correspond to the fixed-cardinality neighborhoods of lastfirst.
-The rank-based procedures are more combinatorially complex and computationally expensive, primarily because rank-distances are asymmetric, which doubles (in the best case) or squares (in the worst case) the number of distances that must be calculated.
+The rank-based procedures are more combinatorially complex and computationally expensive, primarily because ego-ranks are asymmetric, which doubles (in the best case) or squares (in the worst case) the number of distances that must be calculated.
 Nevertheless, the procedure can be performed in a reasonable time for many real-world uses.

 We ran an experiment to compare maxmin and lastfirst landmarks at expediting the computation of persistent homology, extending an experiment of @deSilva2004.
 In addition to a uniform sample from a sphere, we drew skewed and bootstrapped samples in order to simulate data sets with variable density and multiplicity, in this case exhibiting a statistical void at one pole of the sphere, opposite a concentration at the other pole.
 Whereas the maxmin procedure would sample more uniformly across the sphere despite this skew, the lastfirst procedure would concentrate landmarks toward the south.
 Classical persistent homology is notoriously sensitive to outliers, and maxmin better recovered spherical homology than lastfirst, as expected.
-This is likely due in part to the filtration itself being based on distances rather than rank-distances between landmarks (and other points as witnesses).
+This is likely due in part to the filtration itself being based on distances rather than ego-ranks between landmarks (and other points as witnesses).
 Yet, compared to random sampling, lastfirst still oversampled from less dense regions.
 This is desirable for settings, such as healthcare, in which regions of missingness often indicate limitations of the data collection rather than rarity of case types in the population.

 We also ran several experiments that used landmarks to obtain well-separated clusters of patients with common risk profiles and to more efficiently generate nearest neighbor predictions.